-In addition to his performance activities, David is also active as a scholar.
-His research interests include notation and early recordings, and he has argued for a new understanding of hairpin notation, and points to the radically different interpretive practice suggested by the performances of Brahms’ closest students and colleagues.
+In addition to his performance activities, David is active as a musical thinker and scholar.
+He has won two international IES research grants, and written articles and chapters on early recordings, musical notation, piano organology, and improvisation.
+One of his earliest projects argued for a new understanding of hairpin notation, and points to the radically different interpretive practice suggested by the performances of Brahms’ closest students and colleagues.
 (For more on this, click here.)
-His other research interests include organology and improvisation.
+His current musical research centers on interdisciplinary approaches to interpretive process.